 The front nine ends with a thrilling downhill par four where the approach to the green must carry a lake protecting the putting surface.
 On the back nine, the 16th – said to be the hole around which the course was designed – is a wonderful par three where the tee overlooks a drop of almost 200 feet to a green that sits behind a pond.

 The condition of the course deteriorated after it hosted the 2005 WA PGA Championships, largely due to drought and bushfires.
-Scotsman Gordon Heron, who previously worked on the Ailsa course at Turnberry, was brought in to bring the course back up to previous high standards and his efforts have resulted in significant improvements to the layout.
+Scotsman Gordon Heron, who previously worked on the Ailsa course at Turnberry, was brought in to bring the course back up to previous high standards. and his efforts have resulted in significant improvements to the layout.
+Since 2010, Superintendent Steve Abbott has carried on improving the standards.

 This is a good track that is undone by the upkeep.
 Araluen could be one of the best, as course design goes it is up there.
 The use of the rolling hills is great, the change in elevation presents a challenge.
 But there is a big however, the however is the state of the course.
 It just isn't good enough, the lack of maintenance is telling and depending on the day you play their it could be the greens, fairways etc... that isn't up to scratch.